facebook/react-native-website/docs/getting-started.md

 import PlatformSupport from '@site/src/theme/PlatformSupport';
 import BoxLink from '@site/src/theme/BoxLink';

-**React Native allows developers who know React to create genuine native apps.
+**React Native allows developers who know React to create native apps.
 At the same time, native developers can use React Native to gain parity between native platforms by writing common features once.**

 We believe that the best way to experience React Native is through a Framework, a toolbox with all the necessaries APIs to let you build production ready apps.

 You can also use React Native without a Framework, however we’ve found that most developers benefit from using a React Native Framework like Expo.
-Expo provides features like file-based routing, high quality universal libraries, and the ability to write plugins that modify native code without having to manage native files.
+Expo provides features like file-based routing, high-quality universal libraries, and the ability to write plugins that modify native code without having to manage native files.

 <details>
 <summary>Can I use React Native without a Framework?</summary>